-The proposed rules are necessary to clarify ambiguities and provide a regulatory framework from processing affidavits of identity.
-Best practices used by local clerks were utilized in order to develop the proposed rules, and it is not anticipated that they will impose any fiscal burden.
+The proposed rules are necessary to create a regulatory structure for signature matching standards for use in elections.
+Best practices used by local clerks and other states were consulted in order to develop the proposed rules, and it is not anticipated that they will impose any fiscal burden.